 Materials Needed: toy cards, boards, blocks

-Kids can experiment with building a ramp (raising one end of the board with blocks).
-They can talk about their observations about the ramp and suggest ways to change the ramp (make the incline steeper, add textures to the board to make the ramp less smooth, and so forth).
 Roll cars down the ramp.
 Observe what happens and what to do to make the cars roll as desired down the ramp.
 Predict which car will roll farthest from the ramp.
 Talk about why that car rolled farthest.
-Measure the distance (with blocks or another nonstandard measure).
+Measure the distance (with a standard measuring tape or with blocks or another nonstandard measure) and record how far each car goes.
 Change the steepness of the board and roll cars again.
 Does the same car roll the same distance with a change in steepness?
 Kids can draw pictures or write words about their observations.
-Read books about ramps for more information.
+Encourage the kids to write a story about the experience or read books about ramps for more information.